skjolber/java-jwt-benchmark/README.md

   * Verify token, get claim.

 ## Latest results
+Running for OpenJDK 11 build 11.0.18+10 and OpenJDK 17 build 17.0.6+10, on Fedora Linux 6.1.8-200, AMD Ryzen 5950.

+Result visualizations:

+ * [visualization_v1.5.0_jdk11]
+ * [visualization_v1.5.0_jdk17]

+In short, [fusionauth-jwt] is marginally faster than [java-jwt] for JWT verification. [fusionauth-jwt] can parse faster (without verification).

+# Previous results
+Note that **the relative number matters**, benchmarks are not necessarily run on the same machine, operating system or Java version.

+## Version 1.4.0:
 Running for OpenJDK 11 build 11.0.11.0.9, Fedora Linux 5.13.4-200, AMD Ryzen 7 PRO 3700U laptop.

 A [visualization_v1.4.0] is available.
 In short, [fusionauth-jwt] is the fastest parser, but Java-jwt is very close.

-# Previous results
-Note that **the relative number matters**, benchmarks are not necessarily run on the same machine, operating system or Java version.

 ## Version 1.3.0:
 Running for OpenJDK 1.8.0 build 275-b01, Fedora Linux 5.10.7-200, AMD 5950x.